cobhimself/Before-Effects/README.markdown

 Before Effects
 ==============

+Before Effects is currently under development.
+The current version is 0.1.0 dev.
 BeforeEffects is a collection of useful extensions/methods to the built-in JavaScript Object Model as well as to available Objects provided by the After Effects Object Model within ExtendScript.
 The goal is to speed up script